-Health and Care Research Wales has a clear responsibility to ensure that EDI is addressed in all our activities and embedded in everything we do, so that we are serving the population of Wales, with the mission being to improve the lives of all patients, people and communities in Wales.
+Health and Care Research Wales has a clear responsibility to ensure that EDI is addressed in all our activities and embedded in everything we do, so that we are serving the population of Wales, with the mission being to improve the lives of all people and communities in Wales.
 We will therefore set out a more defined and systematic action plan that will result in more inclusivity across all our activities, taking a co-creation approach in consultation with the community.
+We will take the following actions:

-- We will develop an action plan that will result in more inclusivity across all our activities, taking a co-creation approach in consultation with the community. - We will create greater leadership for EDI across our work programmes and ensure it is fully embedded at policy and delivery level through our funded activities. - We will address under-representation in our own practices e.g. on funding panels, in public involvement, in governance processes (such as advisory boards) - We will work with other funders to learn from good working practices and ensure issues relevant to minority groups are part of research portfolios. - We will work with partners organisations including Health Education and Improvement Wales, Social Care Wales and wider public sector partners (NHS, HEIs and Local Authorities) to improve representation within the workforce and develop initiatives, working practices and training to attract a more diverse range of people into research careers and wider research workforce. - We will commit to publishing diversity data across the range of Health and Care Research Wales activities and monitor this on an ongoing basis to identify areas for improvement.
+- We will develop an action plan that will result in more inclusivity across all our activities, taking a co-creation approach in consultation with the community. - We will create greater leadership for EDI across our work programmes and ensure it is fully embedded at policy and delivery level through our funded activities. - We will address under-representation in our own practices e.g. on funding panels, in public involvement, in governance processes (such as advisory boards), and in the individuals and communities who participate in the research we fund or support - We will work with other funders to learn from good working practices and ensure issues relevant to minority groups are part of research portfolios and are well embedded in the research we fund. - We will work with partners organisations including Health Education and Improvement Wales, Social Care Wales and wider public sector partners (NHS, HEIs and Local Authorities) to improve representation within the workforce and develop initiatives, working practices and training to attract a more diverse range of people into research careers and wider research workforce. - We will commit to publishing diversity data across the range of Health and Care Research Wales activities and monitor this on an ongoing basis to identify areas for improvement.